linode/docs/docs/guides/databases/mysql/mysql-remote-connection/index.md

 Follow our [Install MySQL Workbench for Database Administration](/docs/guides/deploy-mysql-workbench-for-database-administration/) guide for steps to install the MySQL Workbench tool on your local machine and connect it to your remote database server.
 These steps work whether your target database server is MySQL or MariaDB.

-For more, take a look at the [official MySQL Workbench manual](https://dev.mysql.com/doc/workbench/en/).
+For more information, take a look at the [official MySQL Workbench manual](https://dev.mysql.com/doc/workbench/en/).
 You may also refer to MariaDB's documentation on [using the MySQL Workbench with MariaDB](https://mariadb.com/products/skysql/docs/clients/third-party/mysql-workbench/).

 ## Conclusion